 The result of this iteration was that the cars now showed true potential to deliver a good outcome, as they managed to complete full laps and do so with a relatively good average speed.
 I also observed some cars accelerating along the straights on the track and then slowing down for corners replicating the behavior of a real car on track, where it will accelerate whilst exiting a corner and onto a straight.
 The way the cars slowed themselves down though, was not ideal.
 To slow down for a corner, the car would start to wiggle again, side to side while not applying any throttle, or any brake.
 This action slowed the car down (effectively braking) due to the increased friction from turning constantly and the decreased throttle input from the network, however, it is not ideal for real use as using the brakes and slowing down in a straight line is both safer and faster

-Overall, this car performed better than the previous attempt by maintaining a much higher average speed, plus the acceleration and deceleration (even if performed in a less than desirable manor) on straights and combined with the ability to make it all the way around the track indicated this as being the best attempt, and DNN setup found so far.
+Overall, this car performed better than the previous attempt by maintaining a much higher average speed, plus the acceleration and deceleration (even if performed in a less than desirable manor) on straights and combined with the ability to make it all the way around the track indicated this as being the best attempt and DNN setup found so far.

 Iteration 8, The Best Attempt: